-The open network for transaction requests.
+The open network for payment requests.
 View roadmap

-Request is an open network for transaction requests.
-It allows anyone to create, store and access invoices and receipts in a universal, decentralized network.
+Request is an open network for payment requests.
+It allows anyone to create, store and access invoices in a universal, decentralized network.

 Simple to use